emintz/ArduinoLib/RTOSAid/README.md

 ### FreeRTOS on the ESP32

-Even though RTOSAid eliminates the need, it could be helpful to know a bit about the following FreeRTOS features.
+Even though RTOSAid minimizes the need, it could be helpful to know a bit about the following FreeRTOS features.

 * Tasks